E-Kerem/LeetCode-Solutions/question.md

-# Count Number of Distinct Integers After Reverse Operations
+# Find the Maximum Number of Elements in Subset

 **Difficulty**: Medium